madavilavkesh/Human-Emotion-Detection/README.md

 # Human Emotion Detection 🎭

-A deep learning-based real-time emotion detection system using facial expression recognition.
+A deep learning-based real-time emotion detection system using facial expressions.
 This project uses OpenCV and a CNN model trained on grayscale face images to classify emotions like happy, sad, angry, surprise, and more.

 ---